turu/yalal/README.md

 Currently the following topics are covered:
 ## Stream processing
 ### Item filters
+Algorithms to test for item uniqueness ("have I seen this item before?") in an infinite stream of data:
 1. Bloom Filter
 2. Cuckoo Filter
 ### Item counters
+Algorithms to count the number of distinct, unique elements in an infinite stream of data:
 1. HyperLogLog
+### Stream moments
+Algorithms to compute mean, variance & standard deviation, skewness and kurtosis of infinite streams of data:
+1. Welford-Knuth-Pebay one-pass, parallel, statistical moments

 # Should I use these implementations in production
 ![N|Solid](https://i.kym-cdn.com/entries/icons/mobile/000/005/180/YaoMingMeme.jpg)